orex/supercell-site-hugo/content/docs/_index.md

 weight: 4
 card:
   order: 5
-  description: "Tutorial is handbook for supercell user.
-All features of supercell are illistrated by examples, which sorted by complexity.
-Manual describes all command in CLI."
+  description: "Tutorial is a handbook for supercell user.
+All features of supercell are illistrated by examples, which are sorted by complexity.
+Manual describes all commands in CLI."
   btncaption: "Start learning"
   btnicon: "fas fa-book-reader"
   highlighted: true